diamonds / wild tales + lost trails

 • Authenticity is at the absolute core of everything we do on our trips, and this philosophy extends to the food that we eat, from the meals that we share in the mornings & evenings to the smallest of snacks on the trail.

-We’ll be breaking bread together 82 times over the course of our Expedition (not including the snacks), and the vast majority of our meals will be set inside of local homes, small restaurants, and pousadas.
+We’ll be breaking bread together 82 times over the course of our Expedition (and snacking together in between), and the vast majority of those meals will be set inside of local homes, small restaurants, and pousadas.
 In practical terms, this means you’ll be eating lots of genuine, homemade, unsophisticated comida mineira—and, good news: the regional cuisine of Minas Gerais is diverse, hearty, and delicious.

-While relatively unknown abroad, comida mineira is universally beloved in Brazil, celebrated for both its methodology (traditionally employing wood-fired stoves & cast-iron cookware) and its ingredients, including locally-sourced, often wild fruits & vegetables, fresh dairy products, and pork & chicken—with beef & seafood being notably less common in Minas than in neighboring states.
+While relatively unknown abroad, its fair to say that comida mineira is near-universally beloved in Brazil, where the cuisine is celebrated for both its methodology (traditionally employing wood-fired stoves & cast-iron cookware) and ingredients, including a diverse array of locally-sourced fruits & vegetables, high-quality dairy products, and pork & chicken—with beef & seafood being notably less common in Minas than in neighboring states.

 When it comes to home-cooked meals, we rarely make special requests—we want our hosts to serve us the food that they feel comfortable preparing, and that they would eat were we not at the table to join them—although we do occasionally ask for beefed up quantities (no pun intended; this is a multi-week, 450-km trek after all).
-That said, we cannot emphasize enough how hearty the portions tend to be at the homes & restaurants where we’ll dine, and travelers frequently site meals as being among the true highlights of the trip.
+That said, we cannot emphasize enough how hearty the portions tend to be at the homes & restaurants where we’ll dine, and travelers on past expeditions regularly site meals as being among the highlights of their trip.

 As a final note about home-cooking and restaurants: many of the folks preparing our do so with great humility & gratitude.
 With the possible exception of Diamantina (where we’ll enjoy more sophisticated meals on the first & final evenings of the Expedition), the Espinhaço is not a wealthy region, nor does it receive much in the way of international tourism.
 For many of our hosts & hostesses, cooking for a group of famished foreigners is both a rare treat & an event to be taken seriously.
 We consider it a privilege to break bread with them.

 Our goal when it comes to food is to portray the many culinary realities of the region, while making sure that we always have enough sustenance to make it to the next town.
-We think you’ll love it.
+If you’ve read this far, we think you’ll love it.

-That said, all of the homes we’ll be staying in could be described as (at least) welcoming, clean, and safe, with beds, kitchens, restrooms, furniture, protection from the elements, and varying degrees of creature comforts (refrigerators, couches, porches, etc.) to accommodate their respective dwellers.
-All have electricity, half have some form of connectivity or another (either Wi-Fi or 4G), and (delightfully) all have hot water showers (4 electric, 2 wood-fired).
-Most are made of modern materials (concrete, wood, etc.), with one notable exception being handmade (by the owner) out of local wood, clay, and palm leaves.
+That said, all of the homes we’ll be staying in could be described as (at least) welcoming and safe, with beds, kitchens, restrooms, furniture, protection from the elements, and varying degrees of creature comforts (refrigerators, couches, porches, etc.) to accommodate their respective dwellers.
+All of the homes we’ll be staying in on this Expedition have electricity; half have some form of connectivity or another (either Wi-Fi or 3G/4G); and (delightfully) all have hot water showers (4 electric, 2 wood-fired).
+Most of the homes are made of modern materials (concrete, wood, etc.), with one notable exception having been handmade (by the owner) out of local wood, clay, and palm leaves.

-Bathrooms range from nice to standard to (how should we put this) less-than-well-thought-out, and beds vary greatly in their stiffness (from “wow, that’s stiff” to “wow, that’s not stiff at all”).
+Bathrooms during the homestays on this trip range from “simple, but pleasant” to (how should we put this) less-than-well-thought-out, and beds vary greatly in their stiffness (from “wow, that’s stiff” to “wow, that’s not stiff at all”).
 If you have a dialed-in mattress at home, it won’t be anything like that, but it also beats a sleeping pad & sleeping bag (you’ll have plenty of experience with both to compare afterwards).

-None of the homes that we’ll be staying in belong to folks in abject poverty (although we will be camping out in a run-down home in Sempre Vivas during Chapter II), nor are there any belonging to the rich & famous.
-Half of the families had never received paying guests prior to our initial research trips.
+None of the homes that we’ll be staying in during this Expedition belong to folks in abject poverty (although we will be pitching our tents in an abandoned home in Sempre Vivas during Chapter II—technically, that’s a “wilderness refuge”), nor are there any belonging to the rich & famous.
+Half of the families we’ll be staying with had never received paying guests prior to our initial research trips, and just two had received a foreigner.

-Of course, the real magic of homestays happens within the homes, during meals, loose conversations, and by simply enjoying the presence of one another.
+Of course, the real magic of homestays happens within the homes: during meals, loose conversation, and while simply enjoying the presence of one another.
 There’s nothing in the world like being warmly received and well fed after a long day on the trail, especially when it’s by folks as gracious & humble as these.

 If you’ve read this far, we think you’ll love it, and we guarantee it will be one of the most memorable & enriching experiences of your time here.

-For more information about specific homestays, please feel free to contact us or request our full itinerary, here.
+For more information about specific homestays, please feel free to contact us or see our full itinerary, here.

-• 4G & 3G signals are widely available across the Espinhaço frontcountry (where we will spend the majority of our evenings & mornings), but are sporadic in the backcountry (where will spend the majority of our days).
+• 3G, 4G, and (to a lesser extent) 5G signals are widely available across the Espinhaço frontcountry (where we will spend the majority of our evenings & mornings), but are sporadic in the backcountry (where will spend the majority of our days).
 Your connectivity will depend largely on your carrier & plan; if you’d like, we can provide you with a Brazilian SIM card upon your arrival.
 WiFi is available at our accommodations during the majority of the mornings & evenings of the Expedition.
-A more in-depth look at connectivity during the trip can be found in our full itinerary & application.
+A more in-depth look at connectivity during the trip can be found in our full itinerary.

 On certain days (such as Day 7) when horses or pack mules are available, injured or tired travelers may opt to use those animals as transportation until reaching our destination.

-• Great question.
-First & most importantly: if you have any dietary restrictions, we ask that you communicate them to us as early on in the process as possible (our application covers this, as well), so that we have adequate time to prepare a solution together.
+• First & foremost: if you have any dietary restrictions, we ask that you communicate them to us as early on in the process as possible (our Application covers this, as well), so that we have adequate time to prepare a solution together.
 This is especially important with regards to food allergies & intolerances.

 Generally speaking, veganism, vegetarianism, lactose intolerance, gluten intolerance, kosher, keto, dairy-free, diabetic, and low carb diets will not pose a problem on this Expedition, but it’s imperative that we a) understand the nature of the restriction(s); and b) have ample time (60 days absolute minimum) to prepare a meal plan for you, given the complex nature of the trip.